Dressing professionally is a must for an employee involved in the corporate world, especially in banks and similar

 Employees should dress for their jobs and should not dress to become fashionists or trendsetters.
 Wearing clothing that attracts too much attention can cause problems that will act against you.
 These factors include:

 - Wearing overbearing or strong perfumes and colognes.
 Try not to use too much perfume, since these are normally frowned upon by employers.
-Try to wear only a little amount.
+Also, try to wear only a little amount.

 - Try not to show too much jewellery and accessories.
 This can cause a sense of jealousy and insecurity between the employees and also from customers.
 Try to be neutral while wearing accessories.
 This includes refraining from wearing expensive watches, rings etc.

 - Do not try to wear dresses provocatively or cause any unwanted negative attention.
 Try to wear only light makeup and shades that are not too overpowering.

 - Try to wear wardrobe that has simple patterns and colours.
-Single coloured wardrobe is the best.
+A single-coloured wardrobe is the best.
 Try to wear less intricate patterns such as single checked shirts, skirts and pantsuits.

 3. Dress cleanly: